Simple First Birthday Without Losing the Cute Factor

 2. Highchair sign

-I measured the length of his highchair tray with tweed I had already.
-I used ribbon and strips of old fabric and tied knots to the tweed.
+I measured the length of his highchair tray with tweed I already had.
+I used ribbon and strips of old fabric and tied knots to the string.
 I made them tight and close together.
 It is not necessary to use as much material as I did.
-You can make it cute with less and more spread out.
+You can make it cute with less and spread it out.

 I painted the letters “O N E” onto burlap and cut to size and shape I liked.